Published: 31 August 2022

 If a member of the public prepares for a meeting but is unable to attend (for example due to illness) a nominal amount can be offered depending on the level of preparation already undertaken prior to the meeting.

-Payment systems for public involvement in research studies are not always straightforward and can vary.
+Payment methods for public involvement in research studies are not always straightforward and can vary.
 In practice, the way that you make payments for involvement will depend on local organisational/ institutional circumstances.
-Some organisations will use petty cash for making payments, while others require invoices or pay through payroll.
-Payment method will also depend on the employment status of public contributors (See section below ‘Tax and employment status).

 Regardless of the payment method, you should explain to public contributors the procedures for claiming payment, including any cut-off dates for organisational systems, and the likely timing of when payment will be received.
 You can ask your finance department for timelines of payment.